Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Background and Related Work

-In the reference paper \emph{Recommending Actionable Strategies} \cite{ghisellini2025recommending}, semantic distance was used to integrate two historically distinct traditions in strategy theory: \begin{enumerate}[leftmargin=1.2cm] \item structured analytical frameworks (e.g., SWOT, 6C), and \item decision heuristics (e.g., the Thirty-Six Stratagems). \end{enumerate} Both were projected into a shared semantic space, enabling the computation of similarity matrices that link structured analysis to heuristic insight.
-This pipeline demonstrated how semantic methods can act as an interpretive bridge between abstract models and actionable guidance.
+Both were projected into a shared semantic space, enabling the computation of similarity matrices that link structured analysis to heuristic insight.
+This pipeline demonstrated how semantic methods can act as an interpretive bridge between abstract models and actionable~guidance.

 The present research adapts that paradigm to the football domain, replacing general analytical categories with 14 football-specific macro-attributes (e.g., Offensive Strength, Tactical Cohesion, Psychological Resilience) and general heuristics with canonical tactical strategies.
-The optimal tactical choice $S^*$ is thus defined as the strategy minimizing the semantic distance $d(V_\text{team}, V_\text{strategy}(S))$ between the team’s current vector representation and the target tactical profile:
+The~optimal tactical choice $S^*$ is thus defined as the strategy minimizing the semantic distance $d(V_\text{team}, V_\text{strategy}(S))$ between the team’s current vector representation and the target tactical profile:

-\subsection{Decision Support Systems in Sports}
+\subsection{Decision Support Systems in~Sports}

-\textbf{Decision Support Systems (DSS)} are computational tools designed to assist coaches, analysts, and managers in complex decision-making by integrating quantitative data, expert knowledge, and predictive modeling capabilities.
-The increasing availability of high-resolution data—from GPS tracking, wearable sensors, and video-analysis platforms—has fostered the development of DSS capable of transforming information into operational insight \cite{rein2016bigdata,sanders2018fatigue}.
+\textbf{Decision Support Systems (DSS)} are computational tools designed to assist coaches, analysts, and~managers in complex decision-making by integrating quantitative data, expert knowledge, and~predictive modeling capabilities.
+The~increasing availability of high-resolution data—from GPS tracking, wearable sensors, and~video-analysis platforms—has fostered the development of DSS capable of transforming information into operational insight~\cite{rein2016bigdata,sanders2018fatigue}.

-Across sports, DSS applications range from performance optimization to injury prevention and tactical planning: \begin{itemize}[leftmargin=1.2cm] \item \textbf{Athletics and individual sports}—systems such as Catapult AMS or Kitman Labs monitor fatigue and workload by combining physiological and subjective data; \item \textbf{Basketball and team sports}—platforms like Synergy Sports and Second Spectrum merge positional tracking with video analytics to identify offensive and defensive patterns \cite{goldsberry2012courtvision}; \item \textbf{Cycling and endurance disciplines}—predictive tools such as Performance Management Charts use power and heart-rate data to optimize training loads. \end{itemize}
+Across sports, DSS applications range from performance optimization to injury prevention and tactical~planning: \begin{itemize}[] \item \textbf{Athletics and individual sports}—systems such as Catapult AMS or Kitman Labs monitor fatigue and workload by combining physiological and subjective data; \item \textbf{Basketball and team sports}—platforms like Synergy Sports and Second Spectrum merge positional tracking with video analytics to identify offensive and defensive patterns~\cite{goldsberry2012courtvision}; \item \textbf{Cycling and endurance disciplines}—predictive tools such as Performance Management Charts use power and heart-rate data to optimize training loads. \end{itemize}